 - similar experience and education requirements; and

-- no “demotion” as part of the change.19
+- no “demotion” as part of the change.12

-In some cases, employees agree to be moved to a new position for their own reasons or because the new position offers:
+We have also had cases where clients returning to work from leave agreed to be moved to a new position for their own reasons or because the new position offered:

 - better benefits,